k3nz0/Warka/README.md

 </p>
 <hr />

 Warka is a framework for building e-ink displays using React as a frontend and Python as a backend.

-The ESP32 is used to fetch a screenshot file from the backend server and display it in the e-ink display.
+An ESP32, running a ~100 C++ lines lightweight software, is used to fetch a screenshot file from the backend server and display it in the e-ink display.

 Warka has 3 components: